 Students with special educational needs, disabilities or health issues

-Students with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges, and are three times more likely to be abused than their peers.
+Students with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges, children with disabilities are three times more likely to be abused, neglected or exploited than their peers.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

 Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child’s condition without further exploration.